-International Academic Programs prepares UMKC students to compete for nationally competitive, merit-based scholarships and fellowships.
-UMKC students have won funding for study and research in the United States and abroad through the Fulbright, Truman, DAAD (German Academic Exchange Service), Udall, Javits and Rotary fellowships.
-These pages will link you to resources, scholarship sites and steps to a successful application.
+UMKC students to compete for nationally competitive, merit-based scholarships and fellowships.
+UMKC students have won funding for study and research in the United States and overseas through the Fulbright, Truman, DAAD (German Academic Exchange Service), Udall, Javits and Rotary fellowships.
 The application process can be an invaluable experience that will challenge and stretch you as you identify your talents and goals, hone your writing and presentation skills and work with mentors who will support your efforts and help with your plans.
 It’s never too early to prepare yourself for a fellowship.
+In fact, some Fellowships are specifically targeted for Freshmen and Sophomores!

-Click here for a listing of competitive fellowships supported by the International Academic Programs office.
+Click here for a listing of competitive fellowships supported by UMKC.
 Criteria for eligibility varies by fellowship.
-Please check with the IAP office for further information regarding fellowship eligibility.
+Please check with the listed UMKC National Fellowship Advisors for further information regarding fellowship eligibility.
+Contact information is listed by the name of each advisor.

 Applying for Fellowships

 The general components of the fellowship application process, resources, and tips for how to successfully complete each step are listed below.
-Contact the International Academic Programs office for advising on specific fellowship applications.Read more
+Contact the specific UMKC National Fellowship Advisor for advising on specific fellowship applications.Read more

 Follow these steps to start the application process: